-The Commercial Property and Casualty Competitive Loss Cost Rating Act applies to all forms of commercial property and casualty insurance written in this state by insurers licensed in this state.
-The Property and Casualty Competitive Loss Cost Rating Act shall not apply to:
+The Property and Casualty Competitive Loss Cost Rating Act applies to all forms of property and casualty insurance written in this state by insurers licensed in this state.
+The Property and Casualty Competitive Loss Cost Rating Act shall not apply to: 1.
+Reinsurance;

-- 1. Reinsurance;

-- 2. Accident and health insurance;
+2. Accident and health insurance;

-- 3. Insurance of vessels or craft, their cargoes, marine builders' risks, marine protection and indemnity, or other risks commonly insured under marine, excluding inland marine insurance as determined by the Commissioner;
+3. Insurance of vessels or craft, their cargoes, marine builders' risks, marine protection and indemnity, or other risks commonly insured under marine, excluding inland marine insurance as determined by the commissioner; and

-- 4. Title insurance;
+4. Title insurance.

-- 5. Workers' compensation insurance; and

-- 6. Personal risk property and casualty insurance.